pureapi/pureapi-core/CONTRIBUTING.md

 # Contributing to PureAPI Core

 Thank you for your interest in contributing to PureAPI Core!
 Your contributions help us maintain a robust, lightweight framework for building web APIs in Go.
-This document outlines our guidelines, design principles, and testing strategy to ensure that contributions are consistent and maintainable.

----

-## Our Design Principles

-- **Minimal External Dependencies:**
-  PureAPI Core is designed to remain lightweight by minimizing external dependencies.
-We only introduce third-party libraries when they offer significant benefits—primarily in the testing domain.

-- **Public Contracts First:**
-  Our testing and development focus on the public interfaces (or contracts) of the API.
-Changes must ensure that external behavior remains consistent and predictable.

-- **Security-Critical Testing:**
-  Extra care is taken in testing areas that affect security.
-These sections should have additional tests to guarantee their robustness against potential vulnerabilities.

-- **Private Function Testing:**
-  While the primary focus is on public APIs, if a private function encapsulates critical logic, it should be tested indirectly through its public interface.
-Direct testing of private functions is secondary and only done when absolutely necessary, and reserved for more stable code.

-- **Incremental Test Coverage:**
-  We strive for high enough test coverage, and 100% coverage is a end goal for stable code only.
-Early and active development prioritizes meaningful tests—public contract tests first, followed by targeted tests for security-critical spots.

----

 ## How to Contribute